 Interstate vs Intrastate

-Furthermore, if you operate exclusively in intrastate commerce, it is mandatory to comply with applicable state and local regulations.
-The only federal regulations that apply to intrastate operations are the following:
+If you operate within the confines of intrastate commerce, it is mandatory that you must comply with all state and local regulations.
+Federal regulations only apply to the following: